-Last updated: 22 March 2026
+Last updated: 9 June 2026

 This is an opinion piece.
 Views expressed are the author's own and do not constitute professional advice.
+CoolCuration is not authorised by the Financial Conduct Authority.

-This Stock Events app review covers everything we like (and a few things we don't) about one of the highest-rated portfolio trackers on both app stores.
+This Stock Events app review covers everything we like (and a few things we do not) about one of the highest-rated portfolio trackers on both app stores.
 Stock Events promises a clean, ad-free way to monitor your stocks, dividends, earnings, and more from a single screen.
 After spending time with it, here is our honest take on whether it delivers.

 Cool Factor: 4/5